Teni Tamil Nadu, India Travel Guide

 Vaigai Dam, 10 km from Theni, is an engineering marvel and a scenic spot.
 It irrigates agricultural lands and features 'Little Brindavan' garden, inspired by Mysore's famous gardens.

 Suruli Falls, 56 km away, cascades from Meghamalai hills.
-This two-tiered waterfall holds sacred status with a Shiva temple at its base.
-Lush forests surround it, offering a serene atmosphere.
+This two-tiered waterfall holds sacred status with a Shiva temple in its prime base.
+Verdant woodlands surround it, offering a serene atmosphere.

 For hikes in Meghamalai, hiring a forest guide is usually necessary for protection and navigation.